flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 1. The knapsack problem is a classical resource-allocation problem under a capacity constraint.
 2. The **decision** version is NP-complete, while the **optimization** version is NP-hard.
+3. The classical $O(NV)$ capacity-indexed DP assumes that weights and capacity are integer-valued or discretized to integers; the item values themselves do not need to be integers.
-3. The central DP task is to define a good state and derive the correct recurrence.
+4. The central DP task is to define a good state and derive the correct recurrence.
-4. For **0-1 knapsack**, the 1D capacity loop must go **from large to small**.
+5. For **0-1 knapsack**, the 1D capacity loop must go **from large to small**.
-5. For **complete knapsack**, the 1D capacity loop must go **from small to large**.
+6. For **complete knapsack**, the 1D capacity loop must go **from small to large**.
-6. **Multiple knapsack** can be efficiently reduced to a 0-1 knapsack problem by **binary splitting**.
+7. **Multiple knapsack** can be efficiently reduced to a 0-1 knapsack problem by **binary splitting**.
-7. **Grouped knapsack** chooses at most one item from each group and also uses a descending capacity loop in the 1D version.
+8. **Grouped knapsack** chooses at most one item from each group and also uses a descending capacity loop in the 1D version.
-8. The usual DP algorithms for knapsack are typically **pseudo-polynomial**, not polynomial in the encoded input length.
+9. The usual DP algorithms for knapsack are typically **pseudo-polynomial**, not polynomial in the encoded input length.

 ---